cppalliance/cppalliance.github.io/tools/werkprufer.md

 **How:** If posture is *H&auml;rtung* (user's own paper): M&auml;ngel say "correct this," "this claim needs supporting evidence before [audience]," "address this before the meeting."
 Abnahmen say "this section withstands opposition," "the evidence here is unassailable."
 The tone is protective.
 Find the weakness before the opponent does.

-If posture is *Aufkl&auml;rung* (another author's paper): M&auml;ngel say "press here," "this is where their argument is weakest," "this claim does not survive [specific counter-evidence]."
+If posture is *Erkundung* (another author's paper): M&auml;ngel say "press here," "this is where their argument is weakest," "this claim does not survive [specific counter-evidence]."
 Abnahmen say "do not engage here - their defense holds," "attacking this section would be self-defeating."
 The tone is strategic.
 Identify where to strike and where to concede.

 ---

 ### 17. Open the Proceedings

-The Pr&uuml;fkammer identifies itself before it reports.
+The Pr&uuml;fstelle identifies itself before it reports.

 Begin the formal output with the Er&ouml;ffnungsprotokoll established in Rule 1.
 The protocol grounds the reader - this is a formal inspection, not a list of complaints.